danmwix/kotlin-app/README.md

 markdown
 # MaternityManagement App

 This is a Kotlin-based Android application for maternity management.
-The app uses **Supabase** as its backend (PostgreSQL) and is structured using Kotlin + Java packages for modularity.
+The app uses **Firebase** as its backend and is structured using Kotlin + Java packages for modularity.

 ---